igordanchenko/react-photo-album/docs/documentation.md

 ### Link

-Link element is rendered when a photo has an `href` attribute.
+A link element is rendered when a photo has an `href` attribute.
 You can provide your own link implementation through the `render.link` prop.

 ```tsx